balena-io/docs/pages/reference/supervisor/docker-compose.md

 | io.balena.features.balena-api     | false              | dangerous            | When enabled, it will make sure that `BALENA_API_KEY` is added to the container environment variables.                                                                                                                                                                     | v7.23.0    | v2.21.0    |
 | io.balena.update.strategy         | download-then-kill |                      | Set the fleet update strategy.                                                                                                                                                                                                                                             | v7.23.0    | v2.21.0    |
 | io.balena.update.handover-timeout | 60000              |                      | Time, in milliseconds, before an old container is automatically killed.
 Only used with the `hand-over` update strategy.                                                                                                                                                    | v7.23.0    | v2.21.0    |

-Labels are considered _dangerous_ if they breaks container isolation and can lead to a full device take-over on container is compromised.

-\* balenaOS versions that ship with a compatible device supervisor version as per [balenaOS Changelog](https://github.com/balena-os/meta-balena/blob/master/CHANGELOG.md).

 These labels are applied to a specific service with the `labels:` setting: